confluentinc/cp-demo/docs/index.rst

       ERROR Error when sending message to topic users with key: null, value: 5 bytes with error: (org.apache.kafka.clients.producer.internals.ErrorLoggingCallback) org.apache.kafka.common.InvalidRecordException: This record has failed the validation on broker and hence be rejected.

 #.
-Describe the topic ``wikipedia.parsed``, which is the topic that the `kafka-connect-irc` source connector is writing to.
+Describe the topic ``wikipedia.parsed``, which is the topic that the `kafka-connect-sse` source connector is writing to.
 Notice that it also has enabled |sv|.

    .. sourcecode:: bash